USS Artemis (SP-593): Arcturus sends out SOS

 She returned to Lagos Bay on 5 November and rejoined Amber and Crucis.
-The next day, Arcturus met Neptune's fury at its fullest.
-Shortly after noon, the ship became increasingly unmanageable due to heavy seas, and steering was shifted to the engines.
+The next day, Arcturus encountered heavy sears and rough weather.
+The ship became increasingly unmanageable shortly after noon due to heavy seas, and steering was shifted to the engines.
 At 15:20, Ens.
 J. J. Powers, USNRF, the engineer officer, reported to the captain, Lt.
-F. William Maennle, USNRF, that there was a leak in the engine room which the pumps could not control.
+F. William Maennle, USNRF, that there was a leak in the engine room that the pumps could not control.

 With the water in the engineering spaces rising rapidly, Maennle ordered the engines stopped and the sea anchor launched.
-These efforts, however, proved unequal to the task of making Arcturus ride the seas head-to.
+However, these efforts proved unequal to making Arcturus ride the seas head-to.
 Instead, the yacht's comparatively large top-hamper acted as a veritable sail which the wind used to swing the ship around broadside.
 At 15:25, Arcturus began broadcasting S.O.S. signals – answered swiftly by her old consort Amber and the tugs Oporto and Monsanta.

 In the meantime, with the engineers laboring in the sloshing, rising waters below, Arcturus put over "oil bags" on the weather side to minimize the effect of the heavy seas.
 Despite this, however, the yacht rolled "dangerously" in the trough of the sea.
-In view of the critical situation, Lt.
+Given the critical situation, Lt.
 Maennle mustered all hands – except those detailed to the sea anchor, radio, oil bags, and locating the leak in the engine room – at their abandon ship stations, with their life preservers on.
 Prepared for the worst, Arcturus men hung on.

-Then, shortly after Amber came close aboard at 15:55 to be told to stand by to leeward.
+Then, shortly after, Amber came close aboard at 15:55 to be told to stand by to leeward.
 Ens.
-Powers reported at 16:00 that he and his persevering (and wet) engineers had located the leak – the main injection pump had carried away – and efforts were being made to stop it and pump out the water which had risen to a height of 5 ft in the engine and fire rooms.
-The situation then looked much better for all concerned, so Arcturus annulled her S. 0.
+Powers reported at 16:00 that he and his persevering (and wet) engineers had located the leak – the main injection pump had carried away – and efforts were being made to stop it and pump out the water, which had risen to a height of 5 ft in the engine and fire rooms.
+The situation looked much better for all concerned, so Arcturus annulled her S. 0.
 S. signals at 16:08, with Amber and Crucis sticking faithfully near.
-At 16:25, temporary repairs completed, Arcturus was ready to get underway and proceed to Lisbon.
+At 16:25, temporary repairs were completed, Arcturus was ready to get underway and proceed to Lisbon.
 Accompanied initially by her two consorts (which she lost sight of at 00:45 on the 7th), the converted yacht reached her destination at 09:35 on 7 November.

 End-of-war operations

 At 13:50 on 11 November, while still at Lisbon undergoing repairs, Arcturus received word of the armistice, ending hostilities, and the admonition to naval vessels to maintain "all precautions against attack from submarines."
-Those enemy men-of-war were to be treated as "friendly unless hostilities are obvious."
+Those enemy men-of-war were treated as "friendly unless hostilities are obvious."